USDA FoodKeeper – Cold Storage Guidelines

-"According to USDA guidelines, Isotonic Carbohydrate Drink should be stored in a cool, dry place away from direct sunlight and high temperatures.
-Once opened, it should be refrigerated and consumed within 24 hours to maintain quality and safety."
+"According to USDA guidelines, isotonic carbohydrate drinks should be stored in a cool, dry place away from direct sunlight and high temperatures.
+Once opened, they should be refrigerated and consumed within 24 hours for optimal safety and quality."

 Pantry